ArunSrid/AutomationPractice/README.md

 # Automation Framework Overview and Run Summary

-Tests are written using a combination of Cucumber, Junit & Maven.
+Tests are written using a combination of Cucumber, Junit & Maven using Page Object Model

 The project directory structure